jhbell/jhbell.github.io/_drafts/cmake-what-you-need-to-know.md

 world!" to standard output.
 We have written the code necessary to do so, and now we are ready to compile our program.

-We will start by creating our `CMakeLists.txt` file containing the follwing
+We will start by creating our `CMakeLists.txt` file containing the following
 lines:

 ```cmake